sgrif/hands-on-backbone-notes/10-associations.md

 Setting up the JSON
 --

-- NOTE: `ScratchPadItem` is a shit name, if you think of something better, use it
-- `rails g model ScratchPadItem title:string body:references`
+- `rails g model StickyNote content:string`
-  - body is polymorphic
+  - Add polymorphic body association to note
   - Create record for each note with the appropriate association and title set
-- Add content method to `ScratchPadItem` which delegates to `body`
+- Add content method to `Note` which delegates to `body`
-- Create controller with index method
+- Update index method
-  - `mkdir -p app/views/scratch_pad_items`
-  - `mv app/views/notes/index.html.erb app/views/scratch_pad_items/`
-  - Change routes
   - Update html view
-    - Rename `AllNotes` to `AllItems`
-      - Don't change collection class
     - `.to_json(methods: :content)`
   - Check things are working